Skip to content

 Definition

 A dead man's switch is a mechanism that automatically performs a predetermined action when the operator fails to provide a regular "I'm still here" signal.
-The term comes from physical controls on trains and machinery that halt operation if the operator becomes incapacitated.
-In the digital and Bitcoin context, it is software that waits for a periodic check-in and, if that check-in does not arrive within a defined window, executes instructions you set in advance.
+The term comes from physical controls on trains and machinery that halt the equipment if the operator becomes incapacitated.
+In the digital and Bitcoin context, it is software that waits for a periodic check-in and, if that check-in does not arrive within a defined window, executes instructions you set in advance — a message sent, a file decrypted, a location revealed.

 Why self-custodians consider one

-True self-custody creates a hard problem: if your keys are known only to you, your death or sudden incapacitation can render your Bitcoin permanently inaccessible to your heirs.
-A dead man's switch is one approach to inheritance and continuity.
+True self-custody creates a hard problem.
+If your keys are known only to you, your death or sudden incapacitation can lock your Bitcoin away from your heirs forever — the same properties that make a seed phrase and a hardware wallet resistant to seizure make them resistant to inheritance.
+A dead man's switch is one approach to continuity.
 Configured carefully, it might release recovery instructions to a trusted party, surface the location of a backup, or trigger another safeguard only after you have been unreachable for a meaningful period.
+The appeal is that it needs no ongoing action from anyone but you during your lifetime, and no third party ever holds your keys outright.

 Design cautions